 Shake up the BBQ season with this grilled Garlic Scapes Recipe.
 A fun and delicious side dish that has a mild garlic flavour.
 You might even have your guests asking “What the heck is a garlic scape”?

-Garlic scapes are in the same category as fiddleheads.
+In the same category as fiddlehead ferns.
 You know that unusual ingredient category.
 The thing you see at the market or the store and ask yourself, “What is that”?

-Grilling the garlic scapes was the name of the game.
-We actually did it twice since the basket of garlic scapes was HUGE.
+Grilling these garlic shoots was the name of the game.
+We actually did it twice since the basket was HUGE.
 I also put some in the freezer.
 Read on, and you will see how easy that is to do.

 The first time we placed them whole, directly on the BBQ grates.
 The second time (our preferred method) we used a grill basket.
 Here is all you have to do: